CogNetSys/stabilai/README.md

 ### Centralized Hyperparameter Tuning
 All hyperparameters are centralized, allowing easy integration with hyperparameter tuning tools or scripts.
 Adjust parameters in `app/config.py` and rerun the training or tuning scripts without searching through the codebase.

+# What Next?

+1. Add Learning Rate Scheduler:

+2. Incorporate learning rate schedulers to adjust the learning rate during training based on validation metrics.

+3. Implement Early Stopping with Patience:

+4. Enhance the early stopping mechanism to monitor additional metrics or implement more sophisticated stopping criteria.

+5. Save and Load Model Checkpoints:

+6. Implement functionality to save intermediate model checkpoints and load them for resuming training or inference.